ytaa2021/soccermatchpredictor/README.md

 Solution: A machine learning model that predicts the outcome of soccer matches based on various factors such as player statistics, team dynamics, and performance in previous matches.

 ##Background paragraph
-You can always have a good idea of who might win based on team strength, but even that cannot be trusted at times due to the many other factors that come into play
+You can always have a good idea of who might win based on team strength, but even that cannot be trusted at times due to the many other factors that come into play.
 Difficulty: Inconsistency of players, unpredictable events during and surrounding a match, the dynamic nature of team performance and luck.
 Shortcomings of prior work: Traditional statistical models lack the capability to incorporate various factors, and rely heavily on past performance without considering current conditions.
 Limitations of human intuition: Bias and limited capacity to analyze multiple factors in real-time.